 “Alabama” was Coltrane’s response to the Birmingham Alabama Klu Klux Klan bombing of the 16th Street Baptist Church on September 15, 1963.

-“Alabama” is one of the most achingly beautiful composed pieces John William Coltrane ever delivered to the masses.
+“Alabama” is one of the most achingly beautiful sermons John William Coltrane ever delivered to the masses.

 Photo used with permission: John Coltrane

 Saying what needs to be said:

 The first time I heard “Alabama” some 15 years ago, I had no idea the back story.
 I had no idea that Coltrane was playing for 4 beautiful African-American girls who had their lives snuffed out like that fateful day down south.

 To me, no other artist, except possibly the Harmon muted Miles Davis comes close to Coltrane for playing without pretension.
 Miles and Coltrane both had an incredible knack for speaking the truth through their instruments.
 Coltrane was able to capture the anguish of a people trying to make sense of such a senseless act.

 Live performance of “Alabama”

 John Coltrane’s performance of “Alabama” on a show called Jazz Casual with Ralph J. Gleason is very nice faithful rendition.
 I love the expressions on faces, and the smokey atmosphere.